up

 PROGRAM CONTACTS

-Contact James Bridgers, Ph.D., M.B.A. of the Department of Health and Human Services at 240.777.4253 or Grace Pedersen of the Office of Management and Budget at 240.773.1088 for more information.
+Contact Dr. James Bridgers of the Department of Health and Human Services at 240.777.4253 or Grace Pedersen of the Office of Management and Budget at 240.773.1088 for more information.

-FY25 COUNTY EXECUTIVE RECOMMENDED BUDGET
+FY25 COUNTY COUNCIL APPROVED BUDGET

-The FY25 Recommended Budget includes $42.5 million in tax-supported resources identified for older adults, including funds for community organizations that augment County services for older adults.
+The FY25 Approved Budget includes $42.5 million in tax-supported resources identified for older adults, including funds for community organizations that augment County services for older adults.
 In addition, the approved budget includes $22.6 million in non-tax supported resources for older adults.

-Enhancements in the FY25 Recommended Budget Include:
+Enhancements in the FY25 Approved Budget Include:

 • Enhance Recreation's Senior Services and Senior Neighborhood Programs.